moreh-dev/moreh-2024docs/overview/Overview.md

 ![](img_ov/v_3.png)

-The virtualization feature of the MoAI Platform enables thousands of GPUs to be utilized as a single GPU (Single Virtual Device).
-This allows AI engineers to easily and quickly execute deep learning training and inference without the need for optimization processes like multi-GPU and multi-node parallelization.
+The virtualization feature of the MoAI Platform enables thousands of GPUs to be utilized as a singular unit, known as a Single Virtual Device.
+This allows AI engineers to easily and quickly conduct deep learning training and inference tasks without the complexities associated with multi-GPU and multi-node parallelization.
 By assuming only one GPU and structuring Python code accordingly, users can perform these tasks effortlessly.

 Users can expand or shrink GPU resources as needed, increasing the scalability of the service.
 With a simple one-line command in the MoAI Platform, GPU resources virtualized into a single virtual device can be easily expanded or contracted.